Are you struggling to throw straight every time you step up to the teepad?

 - Throwing Technique: When it comes to accuracy, a backhand throw often proves most effective.
 Draw the disc across your chest and release it with a quick snap of your wrist.
 The power and control inherent in this technique can significantly enhance your ability to throw straight.

 - Practice: As with any sport, practice is vital in disc golf.
-Regular practice sessions allow you to comprehend the disc's behavior and fine-tune your technique.
+Regular practice sessions allow you to comprehend the disc’s behavior and fine-tune your technique.
 The more you throw, the more proficient you become.
 I recommend starting with a throwing putter or midrange before making your way up to a more straight flying stable driver.

 Tips to Improve Accuracy in Disc Golf